Neon Genesis Evangelion: Awards

 Neon Genesis Evangelion has scored highly in popularity polls.
 In 1996, the series won first place in the "Best Loved Series" category of the Anime Grand Prix, a reader-polled award series published in Animage magazine.
 The show was again awarded this prize in 1997 by a large margin.
 The End of Evangelion won first place in 1998, making Neon Genesis Evangelion the first anime franchise to win three consecutive first place awards.
 The website IGN ranked Evangelion as the tenth best animated series in its "Top 100 Animated TV Series" list.
-The series also placed third in Animage's "anime that should be remembered in the 21st Century".
+The series also placed third in Animage's "anime that should be remembered in the 21st Century" list.
 In 1998, EX.org's readers voted Neon Genesis Evangelion the best US anime release and in 1999, the second-best show of all time.
 In 2007, a large-scale survey poll by TV Asahi voted Evangelion as the second most appreciated anime in Japan.
 The series was also ranked as the most popular of all time in a 2006 survey of 80,000 attendees at the Japan Media Arts Festival.

 Evangelion won the Animation Kobe award in 1996, and 1997.
-The series was also awarded the eighteenth Nihon SF Taisho Award and the Excellence Award at the first Japan Media Arts Festival in 1997, while the film ranked sixth on Wizard's Anime Magazine on their "Top 50 Anime released in North America".
-In the August 1996 issue of Animage, Evangelion characters placed high in the rankings of best characters with Rei ranked first, Asuka third, Kaworu fourth and Shinji sixth.
-Rei Ayanami won in the Female Character category in 1995 and 1996 and Shinji Ikari won the Male Character category in 1996 and 1997.
-In 2010, Newtype magazine recognized Rei Ayanami as the most popular character of the 1990s in the female category, and Shinji Ikari in the male category.
-"A Cruel Angel's Thesis" won the Animage award in the Best Song category in 1996, and TV Asahi recognized it as the 18th best anime song since 1990.
+The series was also awarded the eighteenth Nihon SF Taisho Award and the Excellence Award at the first Japan Media Arts Festival in 1997, while The End of Evangelion ranked sixth on Wizard's Anime Magazine's list of the "Top 50 Anime released in North America".
+In the August 1996 issue of Animage, Evangelion characters placed high in the rankings of best characters with Rei Ayanami ranked first, Asuka Langley Soryu third, Kaworu Nagisa, fourth and Shinji Ikari sixth.
+Rei won in the Female Character category in 1995 and 1996 and Shinji Ikari won the Male Character category in 1996 and 1997.
+In 2010, Newtype magazine recognized Rei as the most popular character of the 1990s in the female category, and Shinji in the male category.
+"A Cruel Angel's Thesis" won the Animage award in the Best Song category in 1996, and TV Asahi recognized it as the eighteenth best anime song since 1990.
 TV Asahi also recognized the "suicide of Ayanami Rei" as the ninth most touching anime scene ever.